JackGConrad/JackGConrad.github.io/index.md

 Publications
 ------------

-- Dell Zhang, Frank Schilder, Jack G. Conrad, Masoud Makrehchi, et al., Making a Computational Attorney, To Appear in _Proceedings of the SIAM International Conference on Data Mining (SDM 2023)_, Blue Sky Track (Minneapolis, MN USA), SIAM Press, 2023.
+- Dell Zhang, Frank Schilder, Jack G. Conrad, Masoud Makrehchi, et al., Making a Computational Attorney, In _Proceedings of the SIAM International Conference on Data Mining (SDM 2023)_, Blue Sky Track (Minneapolis, MN USA), SIAM Press, 2023.

 - Andrew Vold and Jack G. Conrad, Using Transformers to Improve Answer Retrieval for Legal Questions, In _Proceedings of the 18th International Conference on Artificial Intelligence and Law (ICAIL 2021)_ (Sao Paulo, Brazil) [Online], ACM Press, 245-249, 2021.